FearlessKenji/Hachi/README.md

 - week_role - Optional role to ping one week before a birthday.
 - day_role - Optional role to ping on the birthday.
 - hour - Whole-hour local posting time such as `12pm`, `noon`, or `13`.
 - timezone - IANA timezone used for the server's birthday schedule.
+Has autocompletes.

 The bot posts one reminder seven days before a birthday and one birthday message on the day itself.
 February 29 birthdays are celebrated on February 28 during non-leap years.

-## Reaction roles
+### Reaction roles
 Use `/reaction roles add` to create a reaction-role panel.
 The setup flow asks for a target channel and title.
 You can optionally provide a message for the embed body; otherwise the bot uses a default message.
 The command then opens a public editor where you can add assignable roles.

 Reaction-role embeds use a fixed yellow color.